Azure-Samples/netappfiles-cli-pool-change-sample/README.md

 * Creations
     * Azure NetApp Files Account
-    * Primary Capacity Pool in service level Premium
+    * Source Capacity Pool in service level Premium
-    * Secondary Capacity Pool in service level Standard
+    * Destination Capacity Pool in service level Standard
-    * Volume in the Primary pool
+    * Volume in the source capacity pool
 * Updates
-    * Perform pool change, moving Volume from Primary capacity pool to Secondary capacity pool
+    * Perform pool change, moving Volume from source capacity pool to the destination capacity pool
 * Deletions
     * Volume
-    * Primary Capacity Pool
+    * Source Capacity Pool
-    * Secondary Capacity Pool
+    * Destination Capacity Pool
     * Azure NetApp Files Account

 >Note: The cleanup execution is disabled by default.
 If you want to run this end to end with the cleanup, please